kimroen/ember-cli-coffeescript/README.md

 }
 ```

-You can set `lint` to `true` to enable linting with the default configurations
+You can set `lint` to `true` to enable linting with the default configurations even without a custom `coffeelint.json` file.

 You can find all the [available options on the website for `coffeelint`](http://www.coffeelint.org/#options).